adityapnv/battleship-service/README.md

 - Cruiser (3 cells)
 - Submarine (3 cells)
 - Destroyer (2 cells)

 Ships can be placed either horizontally or vertically, but not diagonally.
 They should not overlap or touch each other.

 ### 2 Gameplay:

 Players take turns to try and guess the location of their opponent's ships by calling out a cell on the opponent's grid (e.g., A1, B2, etc.).
 The opponent responds with "Hit" if the guess hits a ship or "Miss" if the guess does not hit any ship.
 The hits and misses are marked on the player's own grid.
 If a ship is hit but not entirely sunk, the opponent simply says "Hit" without revealing which ship was hit.
-If a ship is hit and all its cells are sunk, the opponent declares "Sunk," and the player marks the ship as sunk on their own grid.
+If a ship is hit and all its cells are sunk, the opponent declares "Sunk".
 Players keep track of their guesses and the hits or misses.

 ### 3 Winning the Game: